 By using rectangular arrays, we can help our students go beyond seeing area as a formula.
 This can help them to stop confusing area and perimeter.
 They’ll also have an easier time seeing volume as an extension of area, rather than as a completely new concept.

-Cartesian products are the least common, most understood meaning of multiplication.
+Cartesian products are the least common, least understood meaning of multiplication.

 A Cartesian product is another way to describe combinations.
 These problems often include matching shirts and pants to make different outfits, or different ways to stack an ice cream cone.